 Verify insurance eligibility and coverage

-• Confirm every patient’s status and extent of their coverage before they arrive
+• Confirm every patient's status and the extent of their coverage before they arrive.

-• Ensure staff, including providers, know how to code so they can file an error-free claim that will not be rejected or denied
+• Make sure that staff, including providers, know how to code so they can file an error-free claim that will not be rejected or denied.

-This leg-work ensures you can bill the correct insurance company for the services provided and prevent billing errors, increasing margins for your practice.
+This legwork means you can bill the correct insurance company for the services provided and prevent billing errors, increasing your practice's margins.

 Also, insurance verification helps identify patient responsibilities, such as deductibles, copayments, and coinsurance amounts.
-Communicating these financial obligations to patients upfront ensures that they aren’t caught off guard, and that you can expect timelier reimbursement.
+Communicating these financial obligations to patients upfront makes sure that they aren't caught off guard, and that you can expect timelier reimbursement.

 Ensure timely submissions of claims